Q: How do I know I’m a good writer?

 But all that time with my nose buried in

 a book (hmm…that metaphor doesn’t work as well in a digital world) my iPad has taught me one thing: there are all kinds of writers out there.
-And forget about self-published writers—some of the work being put out by major publishing houses would have barely gotten a 73 at my high school.
+And forget about self-published writers—some of the work being put out by major publishing houses would have barely gotten a grade of 73 at my high school.

 We fetishize published writers.
 But just because some company gives a writer an advance and slaps their work between hard covers before refusing to spend a dime to publicize it…Sorry, where was I?
 Right: Just because a writer scores a publishing contract doesn’t mean the writing is any good.